THE LIVING EARTH FOUNDATION

 THE MITIGATION OF LANDFILL GREENHOUSE AND ODOROUS GASES

-The Living Earth Foundation is the coordinator of a comprehensive bioremediation research
+The Living Earth Foundation is currently providing bioremediation services in cooperation with

 ADVANCING MULTIPLE ENVIRONMENTAL RESTORATION PROJECTS